fritzo/pomagma/doc/unified_egraph_design.md

 ### Components Using E-graph Storage

-**Surveyor** (forward-chaining inference, `pomagma/surveyor/`) uses micro atlas exclusively.
+**Surveyor** (forward-chaining inference, `pomagma/surveyor/`) **TO BE REMOVED** - Currently uses micro atlas exclusively.
 Files like `theory.cpp` and `insert_parser.hpp` include `pomagma/atlas/micro/structure_impl.hpp`.
-The atomic operations and tiled memory layout optimize for the write-heavy workload of growing E-graphs through concurrent exploration.
+The atomic operations and tiled memory layout optimize for the write-heavy workload of growing E-graphs through concurrent exploration. **All surveyor functionality will be migrated to the enhanced cartographer.**

-**Cartographer** (batch inference server, `pomagma/cartographer/`) uses macro atlas throughout.
+**Cartographer** (batch inference server, `pomagma/cartographer/`) uses macro atlas throughout and **will become the primary inference engine**.
 Files including `server.hpp`, `aggregate.cpp`, `infer.cpp`, `trim.cpp`, `collect_parser.hpp`, and `signature.cpp` all include `pomagma/atlas/macro/structure.hpp` or its implementation header.
-The 16-bit identifiers and hash map storage support aggregating multiple survey results and batch processing workflows.
+The 16-bit identifiers and hash map storage support aggregating multiple survey results and batch processing workflows. **The cartographer will be enhanced with a new scheduler supporting complete forward-chaining inference and phased execution.**

 **Analyst** (query engine, `pomagma/analyst/`) uses macro atlas for read-heavy operations.
 Files like `server.hpp`, `approximate.hpp`, `simplify.hpp`, `intervals.hpp`, and `propagate.cpp` include `pomagma/atlas/macro/structure.hpp`.
 The hash map storage and simple locking optimize complex constraint propagation and theorem proving queries.